 Biochemical and biophysical approaches are at the forefront of a wide number of areas in modern biological and biomedical research and are also critical for development of biotechnology.
 Our faculty and researchers explore diverse scientific problems under the umbrella of biochemistry and biophysics, but also include genetic, cell, molecular biology, and genomic approaches.
-The Department also hosts research centers that focus on structural biology (the Center for Structural Biology) and phage technology (the Center for Phage Technology).
+The Department also hosts research centers that focus on structural biology and phage technology.

 Our department hosts faculty and researchers engaged in addressing cutting edge scientific questions and training the next generation of biochemical and biophysical scientists with the support of dedicated and enthusiastic staff members.

 Highlights of our department’s growth and accomplishments include: